slsa-framework/slsa/docs/spec/draft/threats.md

 process, which alters the build process and injects unintended behavior into the output artifact.

-*Mitigation:* Treat build tooling, including OS images, as any other artifact to be verified prior to use (as described in (G)).
-This will allow the build platform to detect any modified binaries.
+*Mitigation:* This can be partially mitigated by treating build tooling, including OS images, as any other artifact to be verified prior to use.
+The threats described in this document apply recursively to build tooling as do the mitigations and examples.

 *Example:* MyPackage is a tarball containing an ELF executable, created by running `/usr/bin/tar` during its build process.
 An adversary compromises the `tar` OS package such that `/usr/bin/tar` injects a backdoor into every ELF executable it writes.
 The next time MyPackage is built, the build picks up the vulnerable `tar` package, which injects the backdoor into the resulting MyPackage artifact.
-Solution: The build platform verifies the disk image, or the individual components on the disk image, against the associated provenance or VSAs prior to running a build.
-The modified `/usr/bin/tar` will fail this verification.
+Solution: [apply SLSA recursively] to all build tools prior to the build.
+The build platform verifies the disk image, or the individual components on the disk image, against the associated provenance or VSAs prior to running a build.
+Depending on where the initial compromise took place the modified `/usr/bin/tar` will fail this verification.

 </details>